We love —

 Discover Reykjavik with the Viking Tour, the perfect introduction to Iceland's capital city, exploring the major points of interest as well as hidden spots.
 Enjoy a friendly experience in small groups, full of fascinating stories and local recommendations, while learning a few Icelandic words to sound like a real Viking.

-Relaxing Escape to Hvammsvík Hot Springs
+Relaxing Getaway at the Hvammsvík Hot Springs

 Discover the wonders of Iceland with FlyOver Iceland, an immersive experience that takes you over the Icelandic landscape using ultra-realistic flight technology, complete with special effects.
 Located in the Grandi harbour area, this attraction includes captivating pre-shows, a souvenir shop and a café to relax in before or after your adventure.